-There in Hades, Dives is in for a surprise.
-He looks over and sees Lazarus walking with Abraham—Abraham the father of the faith; Abraham, the greatest ancestor; and in this case, Abraham, the most important person at the party.
+There in Hades, Dives looks over and sees Lazarus walking with Abraham—Abraham the father of the faith; Abraham, the greatest ancestor; and in this case, Abraham, the most important person at the party.
 Dives calls out, probably hoping to remind Lazarus once again of his place and maybe show Abraham what a bigshot Dives is.
-So he calls out, “Father Abraham, have mercy on me, and send Lazarus to dip the tip of his finger in water and cool my tongue; for I am in agony in these flames.’”
+“Father Abraham, have mercy on me, and send Lazarus to dip the tip of his finger in water and cool my tongue; for I am in agony in these flames.’”

-Time for Dives’ surprise.
+But now it’s time for Dives to be surprised.
 Abraham say, “Remember, Dives, that during your lifetime you received your good things, and Lazarus in like manner evil things; but now he is comforted here, and you are in agony.”
 And then, almost as an afterthought, Abraham adds, “Besides all this, between you and us a great chasm has been fixed.”